 Commercial car insurance, also called commercial vehicle insurance or business auto insurance, is insurance protection for commercial motor vehicles.
 In Canada, any vehicle used to transport clients, materials, goods, tools or equipment, generally requires commercial coverage.

 A commercial car insurance policy is similar to a personal-use one.
 Mandatory components of both, include accident benefits coverage, third-party liability coverage, direct compensation property damage and uninsured automobile coverage.
-You can read more about these in our guide to common accident coverages.

 With commercial insurance, additional coverages are available to cover specialist equipment (e.g. an aerial ladder on a fire truck), or industry-specific usage.
 Some popular commercial add-ons include coverage for trailers attached to your vehicle, and loading/unloading liability for delivery vehicles.